1. Our company values regarding user privacy and data protection

 If you do not wish to accept cookies from our website, please leave this site immediately and then delete and block all cookies from this site.
 Alternatively, you may opt out of receiving information from us by e-mail, telephone or post.
 Our number is 02920 499183 or you can e-mail us at email@example.com

-As detailed under Personal data that this website collects and why we collect it above, if you contact us by using our contact forms, the information you provide will not be stored on the website’s database.
+As detailed under section 3 above, if you contact us by using our contact forms, the information you provide will not be stored on the website’s database.

 We endeavour to take all reasonable steps to protect your personal information.
 However, we cannot guarantee the security of any data that you disclose online and we will not be responsible for any breach of security unless this is due to our negligence or wilful default.